berk76/mypwd/README.md

 }
 ```

-Now you can access your passwords from python code.
+Now you can access your passwords from python code and you will never commit password anymore.

 ```python
 from mypwd import getpwd